The Bush Theatre is committed to promoting environmental sustainability in everything we do.

 - Participation in the London Theatre Consortium/ Julie’s Bicycle Sustainability Project, which started in 2010 and comprises a three-year commitment to address the environmental impacts of arts organisations.
 This programme was nominated for a prestigious Observer Ethical Award 2015.

-- Receipt of Three Star Industry Green Award (the highest possible rating) for the second year in a row recognising a commitment to understand, improve and communicate carbon and environmental impacts.
+- Receipt of Three Star Industry Green Award for the third year in a row recognising a commitment to understand, improve and communicate carbon and environmental impacts.

 - Installation of new boilers enabling us to more efficiently heat our building.